syegulalp/Akilang/language.md

 If a given expression yields `True`, then use the value of one expression; if `False`, use the value of another.

 Differs from `if/then/else` in that the `else` clause is optional, and that the value yielded is that of the *deciding expression*, not the `then/else` expressions.
+This way, the values of the `then/else` expressions can be of entirely different types if needed.

 ```
 when x=1 then